-Initial applications should be made by submitting a completed Application Form to the Administrator via post but may, if the Directors so determine, be made by facsimile subject to prompt transmission to the Administrator of the original, signed Application Form and such other papers (such as documentation relating to money laundering prevention checks) as may be required by the Directors, the Manager or their delegate.
-Subsequent applications to purchase Shares in the Fund following the initial subscription may be made to the Administrator by facsimile or such other means as may be permitted by the Directors and agreed with the Administrator in accordance with the requirements of the Central Bank, without a requirement to submit original documentation.
-Amendments to a Shareholder's registration details and payment instructions will only be made following receipt of original written instructions from the relevant Shareholder.
+Initial applications should be made by submitting a completed Application Form to the Administrator via post or by email in PDF and such other papers (such as documentation relating to money laundering prevention checks) as may be required by the Directors, the Manager or their delegate.
+Subsequent applications to purchase Shares in the Fund following the initial subscription may be made to the Administrator by such means as may be permitted by the Directors and agreed with the Administrator in accordance with the requirements of the Central Bank, without a requirement to submit original documentation.
+Amendments to a Shareholder's registration details and payment instructions will only be made following receipt of original written instructions from the relevant Shareholder by post or by email in PDF.